1. Background

 3. A simple operating model

-Make a basic_info list of input components defining a simple default stock.
-We’ll then pass this to prepare_wham_input and fit_wham.
-This is similar to example 10, but now there are two indices.
+Make a lists of information to pass to the basic_info , catch_info, index_info and F arguments of prepare_wham_input.
+These components will define a simple default stock and observations on it.
+We’ll then use the input with fit_wham to create operating and estimating models.
+This similar to example 10, but now there are two indices.

 make_digifish <- function(years = 1975:2014) {